-Palms are flowering plants known as monocots, and though they grow to towering heights, they have more in common with grains and grasses than they do with trees.
+Palms are flowering plants known as monocots, and though some types grow to towering heights, they have more in common with grains and grasses than they do with trees.
 Although their stems develop woody material, palms, like all monocots, don't put out branches or other offshoots that can grow roots.
 Consequently, you can't propagate them from cuttings.
-You can, however, propagate them by separating suckers from the roots and growing those, or you can plant seeds, which is the preferred way to propagate palms.
+You can, however, propagate them by separating suckers from the roots and growing those, or you can sow seeds, which is the preferred way to propagate some palms.

 Separating Palms for Replanting

 To obtain a piece of a palm plant for replanting, you have to uproot the palm and look for suckers growing from the roots.
 A sucker is a side shoot that may emerge and develop its own foliage, so in a sense, it's a cutting, although when you remove it, you're basically separating a baby plant from its mother.
-As you might expect, the separation is traumatic, so propagating this way doesn't always work.
-Choose a sucker that is at least a foot long that has developed its own root system to increase your chances of success.
+As you might expect, the separation can stress a plant, so propagating this way doesn't always work.
+Choose a sucker at least a foot long that has developed its own root system to increase your chances of success.

 After uprooting the mother plant, cut the sucker as close to the base of the parent plant as possible.
 The roots may have grown together, so unravel them carefully.
 It may take some patience to separate the roots without injuring either of the plants you're separating.
 Once the roots are separated, you can replant the parent plant and plant the sucker in a different location.